 Public Relations and SEO, both are battling over the fact that who’s better at online reputation management for decades.
 Both are putting their best foot forward for the scenario, while PR firms claim better media mentions improve brand sentiment, while SEOs argue these placements are meaningless without search visibility.
 So who’s right?

-Let’s get into the minimalistic details about their strategies.
+Let’s get into the minimalist details about their strategies.

 What PR does for reputation management?

 There’s no diffidence that the earnings, buying and amplifying positive mentions of public relations agencies are great.
 These placements further help to control the discussion around your brand by shifting the narratives to something more positive.

 Talking about the king of brand status management, Starbucks has maintained an impressive response to the infamous incident which took place in one of their Philadelphia stores.
 They pushed out various headlines – shaking stories so that they can counterbalance the negative press havoc of their search results in a relatively short span of time.

 Public Relations not only helps to dilute the negative press in Google’s Index but also work hard to present positive, constructive and pragmatic brand narrative.
 Google is likely to determine that such subjects are related when there’s a high topic density connecting a brand with an unflattering event.
 PR firms can shift this frequency/substance away from negative topics and towards the practical and positive press, and this influences everything from search results to autocomplete.